velajua/utility_library/ip_utils/README.md

 # ip_utils

-A module to send messages to a Slack channel using incoming webhook integration.
+A module to check the current ip and get a free proxy for small requests.

 ## Installation